How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 Up next –

-Once we have a good problem description (our list of complaints), and a good collection of possible solutions, we are ready for Part 2 - Evaluating possible solutions, taking action, and evaluating outcomes
+Once we have a good problem description (our list of complaints), and a good collection of possible solutions, we are ready for Part 2 - Evaluating possible solutions, taking action, and evaluating outcomes, which is in development and will be available soon.

 1. Wikipedia contributors.
 (2022, July 9).
 Google Books.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 23:48, July 18, 2022, from https://en.wikipedia.org/w/index.php?title=Google_Books&oldid=1097167734 ^